-The TV's in the Servants’ Cottage, Milker's Cottage and Baldy's Retreat are newer and do not use a digital converter.
+The TV's in the Servants’ Cottage, Milker's Cottage, Cox Mill House and Baldy's Retreat are newer and do not use a digital converter.
 In the Servants' Cottage, Milker's Cottage and in the bedroom TV at Baldy's, the DVD players are built in; the slot for inserting the DVD’s is either at the top, on the right, or on the side.

-There are three mobile hot spots.
+There are four mobile hot spots.
 One usually stays at the Manor House in the main kitchen.
-The other two are moved among the houses as needed.
+The other three are moved among the houses as needed.
 These hot spots deliver high speed internet access, and are more than adequate for normal online browsing, emailing, etc. ONLINE VIDEO AND GAMING IS ANOTHER MATTER!
 See below.

 The data plans that are available at our location do not allow us to purchase "unlimited data".
-We pay for 25 gigs of data per billing period on our plan. which is quite a lot.
+We pay for 25 gigs of data per hot spot per billing period on our plan. which is quite a lot.
 During normal operations when we have mostly adults staying at the farm, this is never a problem.
-Around the holidays or at other times when we have lots of young people who live online, the 25 gigs of "high speed" can get used up, and we then have "low speed" internet.
+Around the holidays or at other times when we have lots of young people who live online, the 25 gigs of "high speed" can get used up, and we then have "low speed" internet on that hotspot.
 A couple of people streaming video, playing online electronic games and downloading movies can run through a gig of data in an hour or two.
 So we ask that you download your movies at home and bring them with you.

 If there were better alternatives available, we would have them.
 The farm cannot get cable service or DSL service because of its distance from those services, and only AT&T and Verizon provide good signals to the farm.
 Neither of them offer unlimited data plans for mobile hot spots.

-You are free to use the washers and dryers at the Pond House, the Milker's Cottage, the Barn Apartment, Baldy's Retreat, and in the basement of the Manor House.
+You are free to use the washers and dryers at the Pond House, the Milker's Cottage, the Barn Apartment, Baldy's Retreat, the Cox Mill House and in the basement of the Manor House.
 If you are in the Servants' Cottage and need to use a washer/dryer, check with Tina on when you can get to the ones in the Manor House basement.

 We have eliminated the land lines at the houses since no one used them anyway.

 The address of the farm for emergency purposes is 17379 Wolftrap Drive, Gordonsville, VA 22942.
 The Milker's Cottage address is 17305 Wolftrap Drive.
 Baldy's is 17556 Wolftrap Drive.
+The Cox Mill House is 13324 Cox Mill Road, Gordonsville, VA.
 Emergency personnel will know how to find it.
 As elsewhere, to reach emergency responders, call 911.

 The closest hospitals are in Charlottesville.
 There is a medical clinic in Orange north of town on Highway 15.
-There are pharmacies in Gordonsville and in Orange.
+There are pharmacies in Orange.